 Summer@IMSA encourages the highest standards of conduct, civility, and a sense of fair play as is consistent with the student standards of behavior at IMSA.
 Students enrolled in Summer@IMSA are expected to be polite to their fellow campers, counselors, and other camp or school personnel, to follow all safety rules, and to respect the property of others and the school.
 Campers are not to leave the building on their own, and they are expected to be with their assigned pod at all times.
 Summer@IMSA reserves the right, in its sole discretion, to deny any camper the opportunity to participate in camp if the student’s conduct or behavior is deemed unsatisfactory by the camp administration.

-All of IMSA’s programs are directed by IMSA staff.
+All of IMSA’s programs are directed and supervised by IMSA staff.
 IMSA teachers, program coordinators, and curriculum specialists have bachelors, masters, and even doctorate degrees in education, biology, museum education, chemistry, mathematics, and engineering, just to name a few— and these diverse backgrounds help us create outstanding experiences for our campers.
-Many of our day programs in Aurora are taught by members of IMSA’s Allies or SITE programs.
-IMSA Allies are IMSA students who have gone through our year-long leadership development program that includes skill development.
-SITE (Summer Internships for Tomorrow’s Educators) are exemplary college or graduate students interested in pursuing a career in STEM education, who go through three weeks of training prior to the start of summer programs.
-IMSA Allies also serve as group leaders (counselors) in each of our programs.
-All adult summer staff are CPR and Red Cross First Aid certified.
+Portions of our programs in Aurora are taught by members of IMSA’s SITE program.
+SITE (Summer Internships for Tomorrow’s Educators) are exemplary college or graduate students interested in pursuing a career in STEM education, and receive three weeks of training prior to the start of summer programs.
+IMSA ALLIES students also serve as group leaders (counselors) in our programs.

 Participants must bring their lunch for all program locations.
 Refrigerated facilities are not provided.
 An insulated lunch box with an ice pack is recommended.